crkt/sn-backend/doc/intro.md

 * [BraveClojure](http://www.braveclojure.com/introduction/)

 Follow that and I suggest you use Emacs, he covers a guide for how the get a good emacs enviroment setup.
 Just follow the steps.
+There are other options, check the clojure tools section here: [Clojure Tools](http://clojure.org/getting_started)

 Emacs is availabe for windows as well.
 ### Third party tools
+Here you can find information on what third party tools we use.

+#### Add a tool to the project
 All of the "imports" can be found in the [project.clj](https://github.com/Fruitschinpo/sn-backend/blob/master/project.clj) file under dependencies.
 Leiningen will then install all of the dependencies for you.
 Pretty neat.

 It will look like this